-Effective risk analysis and management is fundamental to project success.
-Irrespective of the size or scale of your project, delivering it on time and within budget (not to mention preserving stakeholder confidence) is nigh on impossible if you haven’t taken the time to identify, analyze, categorize, prioritize, and gauge the impact of external risks before work commences.
+Effective risk analysis and management are fundamental to project success.
+Irrespective of the size or scale of your project, delivering it on time and within budget (not to mention preserving stakeholder confidence) is impossible if you don't take the time to identify, analyze, categorize, prioritize, and gauge the impact of external risks before work commences.

-Two well-established methodologies dominate risk analysis: these being qualitative and quantitative.
-Yet, despite their universality, a surprising number of people within the project management bubble still struggle to distinguish between them.
+Two well-established methodologies dominate risk analysis: qualitative and quantitative.
+Yet, despite their universality, a surprising number of people within the project management bubble struggle to understand how best to deploy these methodologies.

 The most obvious difference between qualitative and quantitative risk analysis is their approach to the process.

 Qualitative risk analysis tends to be more subjective.
 It focuses on identifying risks to measure both the likelihood of a specific risk event occurring during the project life cycle and the impact it will have on the overall schedule should it hit.